SansGuidon/bookmarks/README.md

 * [Tim Ottinger](https://www.industriallogic.com/blog/real-work-workshops/) - (2017) Make People Awesome through Real Work
 * [Tim Ottinger](https://www.industriallogic.com/blog/over-starting-and-under-finishing/) - (2015) Over-Starting and Under-Finishing | Too Much Starting?
 * [Ward Cunningham](http://wiki.c2.com/?AnalyzingXpWithOptionsPricing) - (2014) Analyzing Xp With Options Pricing | in XP, you should consider the Option to abandon, option to switch, option to defer investment and take advantage of possible future opportunity
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2011/03/the-what-the-hell-effect.php) - (2011) The What-The-Hell Effect | Goal-setting can be a handy way of improving performance, except when we fall foul of a nasty little side-effect.
+> the what-the-hell effect can be avoided by having longer-term goals and transforming inhibitional goals into acquisitional goals. e.g : Procrastinators can forget about their idling and concentrate on producing a certain amount of work each day
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2011/10/why-you-should-keep-your-goals-secret.php) - (2011) Why You Should Keep Your Goals Secret | Making a public commitment to your goals reduces motivation. the next time you read this widespread advice about publicly committing to a personal goal, ignore it.
+* [Tisha x](http://www.behindtheschmile.com/silent-successes-stop-sharing-your-goals/) - (2017) Silent Successes: Stop Sharing Your Goals!
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2008/11/getting-big-projects-done-balancing.php) - (2008) Getting Big Projects Done: Balancing Task-Focus with Goal-Focus | keep the ultimate goal in mind, focus to succeeding on the individual task, ...
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2011/01/how-to-commit-to-a-goal.php) - (2011) How to Commit to a Goal | Reality check (Indulge, Dwell, Contrast)
+> People have a natural tendency to avoid decisions, preferring to stay in a fantasy land where the chance of failure is zero.

 > Learn
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases